giwrgosftw/NmeWebApplication-Project/README.md

 # NmeWebApplication-Project
-My project is a web application using NetBeans IDE with an SQLite database called nme, and is deployable within a Glassfish application server for the Business Systems module (1st year).
+My project is a web application using NetBeans IDE with an SQLite database called nme, and is deployable within a Glassfish application server.

 My application fulfil the following use cases: